 This Homichef product stands out because it uses AISI 430 stainless steel or what is called 18/0 in the flatware grading system.
 That means that it doesn’t have nickel that can leach into your food and cause you allergies.
 According to the manufacturer, compared to cookware with nickel, you can get 12% to 15% energy savings with their product.
 Of course, the aluminum core embedded deep within the stainless steel layers helps a lot too.

-Available for under $100, the Homichef 14-Piece Set gives you good value for your money.
+Available for under $100 (at time of writing), the Homichef 14-Piece Set gives you good value for your money.
 Not only is it compatible with gas, induction, ceramic and halogen stovetops, it’s oven and dishwasher-safe as well.
 Its handles stay cool even during use and the flared rims make it easy to pour sauces without dripping.
 Plus, this nickel-free set has tempered glass lids that make it easy to check the progress of your dishes without opening the lid.

 Another thing that I like about this product is that the manufacturer is quite thoughtful.
 One buyer even said that she really appreciated that the set came with detailed instructions on how to properly take care of them.
 She said that she liked that Homichef went the extra mile to ensure that the products lasted.
 Not to mention that the warranty is better than most stainless steel cookware out there.
 Not only do you get a 1-month free trial, it also comes with a 6-year warranty and free lifetime customer service.

 The only thing fault that I can find about this Homichef product is its tendency to sometimes discolor.
 If you experience that, using a little bit of vinegar helps to remove it.